labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step3.md

 ## defaultdict

-The `defaultdict` is similar to a regular dictionary, but it provides a default value for keys that don't exist yet.
-This can simplify code that would otherwise require key existence checks:
+The `defaultdict` is similar to a regular dictionary, but it has a unique feature.
+It provides a default value for keys that don't exist yet.
+This can simplify your code, as you no longer need to check if a key exists before using it.

 ```python
 >>> from collections import defaultdict